Grimstad Municipality: Name

 The municipality is named after the historic town of Grimstad (Grómstǫð).
 The first element is the name of after the old Grøm farm.
 The farm name is the combination of two items.
 First, the old local river name Gróa which comes from the word gróa which means "to grow" and the second part is heimr which means "home" or "abode".
 The last element of the name is stǫð which means "landing place" or "harbour".
 The town's name was originally spelled Grømstad, when Norway was part of the Kingdom of Denmark-Norway.
 At some point, the spelling of the name was misunderstood and became spelled as "Grimstad" during the registration of Norwegian cities and small places.

 Coat of arms

 The coat of arms was granted in 1899 and was based upon a seal of the city dating back to 1847.
 The blazon is "Azure, a brig above three barrulets wavy Or".
 This means the arms have a blue field (background) and the charge is a two-masted brig, a type of sailing ship, on top of three wavy lines which symbolize the ocean.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The arms usually have a mural crown above the shield.
 The design was chosen as a symbol for the importance of fishing and shipping.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Grimstad.
+The Church of Norway has four parishes (sokn) within Grimstad Municipality.
 It is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.